 Additionally, those who prefer to use the campground bathhouses rather than the bathroom in their rig will want to keep an extra close eye on the cleanliness of any park they book.
 After all, who wants to shower in a dirty bathroom?

 The issue is finding out which parks are clean and which ones aren’t.
 If you aren’t close enough to visit on a day pass, your best bet is to read reviews of the park.
-We really like Campground Reviews for this purpose because the people reviewing parks on this site are experienced RVers.
+We really like RV LIFE Campgrounds for this purpose because the people reviewing parks on this site are experienced RVers.

 3. Cost and discount/membership options